Viney-Vean/devsecops_vault/README.md

-# devsecops_vault
+# DevSecOps Vault

-Manage secrets and protect sensitive data with Vault
+## Manage secrets and protect sensitive data with Vault

+Secure, store, and tightly control access to tokens, passwords, certificates, and encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.